-5 Practice makes perfect
+#5 Practice makes perfect

->

-> You just need to outsmart them.
-Try to place you fly or lure in such a way that the trout does not even know you are there.
+You just need to outsmart them.
+Try to place your fly or lure in such a way that the trout does not even know you are there.
 You need to be pinpoint accurate with your casts.
 While positioning yourself in such a way to be invisible to the fish.
 If fly-fishing with a nymph a drag free presentation is essential.

->

-> #6 Don’t follow the angler’s highway
+#6 Don’t follow the angler’s highway

->

-> If you want to catch a big trout on a popular river, you have to approach things differently.
+If you want to catch a big trout on a popular river, you have to approach things differently.
 Some popular rivers have an easy side and a hard size to fish.
 99% of trout fishermen choose to cast and walk along the easy side.
 No one wants to bash through thick scrub or scramble along a steep cliff.
 The trout in such rivers have learned that the easy side means danger, and that is where they are most observant.

->

-> If you put the effort in, and fish from the difficult side of the river you catch the trout off guard making it much easier to hook.
+If you put the effort in, and fish from the difficult side of the river you catch the trout off guard making it much easier to hook.
 But remember, hooking the trout is only half the challenge; You still need to fight and land it.
 Easier said than done when clinging onto a mossy cliff.
 In such cases, if safe I often jump into the river and swim to the other side to finish the fight.

->

-> Often the fisheries that produce the biggest trout are the most stable inflow.
-They are usually surrounded by nature or low intensive farmland.
+Often the fisheries that produce the biggest trout are the most stable inflow.
+They are usually surrounded by nature or low-intensity farmland.
 The water is cold and clean, free of pollution and other containments.

->

-> Near where I grew up there is a main large trout river, into which flows seven significant tributaries.
+Near where I grew up there is a main large trout river, into which flows seven significant tributaries.
 While they all contain trout, only one is famous for trophy fish.
 That river has a natural dam across its headwaters.
 Resulting in greatly reduced fluctuations of flow and severity of floods.

->

-> Powerful floods are extremely damaging, not only killing trout but also disrupting the food supply.
+Powerful floods are extremely damaging, not only killing trout but also disrupting the food supply.
 Rivers that see frequent, and large floods are unlikely to contain healthy trout fisheries.